-The course was designed by Harry Vardon and James Braid, two of the greatest players in the history of the game, winning 11 Open Championships between them.
-The course is set in just under 100 acres of parkland, only a few minutes’ walk from Enfield Town and a short drive from the M25.
+Bush Hill Park Golf Club was founded in March 1895.
+In 1922, a locally listed building, Old Park Mansion House, became the Clubhouse.
+The golf course was designed in 1895 by Harry Vardon with a redesign by James Braid in 1925 - two of the greatest players in the history of the game.
+The course is set in just under 100 acres of parkland, only a few minutes walk from Enfield Town and a short drive from the M25.

-The clubhouse provides a comfortable and impressive venue for all occasions, function rooms of various sizes, 3 bars, a restaurant and spacious changing rooms.
+The Clubhouse provides a comfortable and impressive venue for all occasions, function rooms of various sizes, three bars, a restaurant, and spacious changing rooms and facilities.
 There is a large patio at the front of the building and a veranda at the rear overlooking the first tee.

 Bush Hill Park Golf Club believes that it is the responsibility of everybody involved in our club to ensure it remains a safe place, free from discrimination, fear and where possible, risk.